 Potential candidates for the programme are students who have experienced difficulties in the following areas: reading, writing, mathematics, comprehension, logical reasoning, visual memory, auditory memory, dyslexia, non-verbal learning, auditory processing and attention.
 Completion of the parent questionnaire can help to further identify eligibility – Arrowsmith Program® Cognitive Profile Questionnaire or Student Suitability Checklist

-St Mark’s Church School offers full time classes consisting of 4 periods per day.
+St Mark’s Church School offers full-time classes consisting of four periods per day.
 Students spend the remaining two periods with their homeroom class and select subjects from an extensive range of curriculum options.
-A full sports programme is provided and children are invited to partake in class trips, camps and extra curricula activities.
+A full sports programme is provided and children are invited to partake in class trips, camps and extracurricular activities.
 By providing an integrated model, children feel part of a school community first allowing a distinct sense of place and continued opportunities.

 “I used to think writing was hard.
 Now I think it’s getting easier”

 “I used to think school was boring.
 Now I think school is fun”.

 Expressions of interest can be made to Kate O’Brien, Director of Admissions, email firstname.lastname@example.org

 For further information please follow the following links:

 Arrowsmith Programme Overview pamphlet

 Official Arrowsmith Programme Website